HyperMatrixDev/HyperMatrix-Language/docs/HM-Grammer.md

 The `Terminal` object provides functionality for interacting with the command line interface.

 #### **Text Output**
+- `Terminal.printf(string, ...any)`: Prints text with format without adding a newline.
 - `Terminal.print(...any)`: Prints text without adding a newline.
 - `Terminal.println(...any)`: Prints text with a newline.